9 Scientific Reasons Why Baby Teeth Are Weird As Hell

 Healthy Baby Teeth Are Blue

-When healthy baby teeth erupt within an infant’s first 6 months, they still manage to stay creepy.
+When healthy baby teeth erupt within an infant’s first six months, they manage to stay creepy.
 Baby teeth come in a slightly different color than permanent teeth.
-It is not the sleep deprivation talking or your eyes are not playing tricks on you.
+It’s not the sleep deprivation talking, and your eyes are not playing tricks on you.
 “Baby teeth are bluish-white in color and brighter than permanent teeth,” Harchandani notes.

 Some Babies Have More Than 20 Teeth

-Most babies are born with 20 tooth buds which form 20 baby teeth, but occasionally kids may have more than 20 baby teeth, a condition known as hyperdontia.
-Hyperdontia happens when extra teeth pop up, often behind the bottom from teeth.
+Most babies are born with 20 tooth buds that form 20 baby teeth, but occasionally kids may have more than 20 baby teeth, a condition known as hyperdontia.
+Hyperdontia occurs when extra teeth pop up, often behind the bottom front teeth.
 This occurs with permanent teeth as well, but it is more common in baby teeth.
 Scientists suspect it’s a result of growing tooth bud cells splitting off into separate cells.
-More often than not, doctors will remove extra baby teeth to make room for their permanent teeth to grow in.
+More often than not, doctors will remove extra baby teeth to make room for permanent teeth to grow in.